 The National Context

 The AOC is a non-government, not-for-profit organisation dedicated to the development of youth and sport and it is mandated to select, send and fund Australian National Teams to the Olympic Games.
-It has spread Olympism and reaches into the local communities of Australia through a strong decentralisation approach establishing offices in seven of eight states in the country.

-It has played a huge role in strengthening the Olympic Movement among Pacific Small Island Developing States (Pacific SIDS), most recently through hosting of the 2000 Olympic Games in Sydney which put both Australia and the Pacific islands region in the international spotlight.
+It has played a huge role in strengthening the Olympic Movement among Pacific Small Island Developing States (Pacific SIDS), most recently through hosting of the 2000 Olympic Games in Sydney which put both Australia and the Pacific Islands region in the international spotlight.
 This event opened doors to opportunity, increased IOC appreciation for the nature and complexity of the countries, and played a significant role in sport development.

 Australia also plays a huge role as a partner in the region with its Department of Foreign Affairs and Trade (DFAT) being the region’s largest development partner.

-Australia attends the first modern-day Olympic Games in Athens, Greece (and attends every Summer Games since).
+Australasia attends the first modern-day Olympic Games in Athens, Greece (and attends every Summer Games since).